sealneaward/research-notes/pervasive-computing.md

 ###### Branching

 - The branching model is designed to assist in decision problems involved in a context-dependent choive among a set of alternatives.
-In information retrieval, branching can be sued to select relevant information to present to the user, as well as the most suitable form of presentation.
+In information retrieval, branching can be sued to select relevant information to present to the user, as 0well as the most suitable form of presentation.
 This approach results in the tight binding of the context model to the application logic, making it harder to evolve.
 -  To solve this problem, the preference model is leveraged.
 User preferences act as the link between the context and the preferred action.
 Preferences assign ratings to the alternatices according to the context.